niclabs/dtcnode/readme.md

 # Installation

 1. Make sure you have ZMQ 4.0 and CZMQ 4.0 or greater installed on your node machine.
 Also, you will need to have Golang 1.12 or greater to compile the project.

 1. Other packages you need to install on your system are `pkgconfig`, `gcc` and `musl-dev`.
 They are used in cgo compilation (ZMQ requires them).
-You can see a config example in Alpine Linux in the `Dockerfile` of [DTC `integration_test` folder](https://github.com/niclabs/dtc).
+You can see a config example for Debian Buster in the `Dockerfile` of [DTC `integration_test` folder](https://github.com/niclabs/dtc).
 1. Clone this repository.
 1. Execute `go mod tidy` to download the dependencies of this project.
 1. Build the project executing `go build` in the root of the project.
 This will create a `dtcnode` executable.